 Translation Technology

-Automatic Translation: What is it and How Can it Be Used?
+What is Automatic Translation and How Can it Be Used?

 Learn about what automatic translation is and why it is more than just the software that instantly translates content.